2022 Missouri train derailment: Train

 The train was traveling from Los Angeles to Chicago, with intermediate stops.
 There were approximately 275 passengers and 12 crew members onboard during the derailment.
 The train had two locomotives and eight railcars, all of which derailed.
 From front to rear, there were two GE Genesis P42DC locomotives (133 and 166), one Viewliner baggage car, and seven Superliner railcars (a transition sleeper car, two sleeping cars, a dining car, a sightseer lounge/café car, and two coach cars).

 According to a lawsuit filed by a passenger who boarded in Gallup, New Mexico, Southwest Chief Train 4 was "overcrowded with passengers and luggage"; every seat was filled and the Viewliner luggage car could not accommodate all of the passengers' bags, so some luggage was stowed in passenger car lounges.
 By the time the train was passing through Kansas, it was running approximately four hours behind schedule.
-When Train 4 was approaching Kansas City Union Station, the conductors announced that passengers intending to alight and connect with another train would miss their connection, and they should stay onboard Train 4 instead, which exacerbated the overcrowded conditions when additional passengers boarded at Kansas City.
+When Train 4 was approaching Kansas City Union Station, the conductors announced that passengers intending to alight and connect to the Missouri River Runner would miss their connection, and they should stay onboard Train 4 instead, which exacerbated the overcrowded conditions when additional passengers boarded at Kansas City.
 After leaving Kansas City, conductors directed passengers to return to their assigned seats so the overflow passengers and their luggage could be accommodated in the observation car.

 Derailment

 At 12:42 p.m.
 CDT (UTC-5), the Southwest Chief hit the rear end of a 2007 Kenworth W900B dump truck that was partially fouling the railroad crossing on County Road 113 (also known as Porche Prairie Avenue), a gravel road located approximately 3 mi southwest of the small town of Mendon, Missouri.
-The fully-loaded dump truck was owned by MS Contracting and was transporting construction aggregate north on CR 113 to an Army Corps of Engineers project near the crossing.
+The fully loaded dump truck was owned by MS Contracting and was transporting construction aggregate north on CR 113 to an Army Corps of Engineers project near the crossing.
 Mendon is 80 mi northwest of Columbia and nearly 100 mi northeast of Kansas City.

 According to telemetry data, the engineer of the Southwest Chief began blowing the locomotive's horn approximately 1/4 mi from the crossing at a speed of 89 mph, below the speed limit of 90. mph, and had slowed to 87 mph at the moment of impact.
 Both locomotives and all eight railcars derailed after the collision; seven of the eight railcars came to rest on their sides and the dump truck was pushed into a ditch northeast of the crossing.
 The damage to the track and rail equipment was estimated to be approximately US$4 million.

 A positive train control system overlay exists for the Marceline Subdivision and was operating at the time of the collision.
 For this section, a BNSF train dispatcher in Fort Worth, Texas, coordinates train movements using its traffic control system.